PrismarineJS/bedrock-protocol/CONTRIBUTING.md

 * Save and make sure to update the !version field at the top of the file
 * Run `npm run build` and `npm test` to test

+## Code structure

+The code structure is similar to node-minecraft-protocol.
+For raknet, raknet-native is used for Raknet communication.

 ## Packet serialization